iampeterbanjo/dsa/heaps/README.md

-# Min heap
+# Heaps

-## Basics
+## Min heap

-A min-heap is an Abstract Data type which follows three rules:
+A Min heap is an Abstract Data type which follows three rules:

 1. It is a complete binary tree - left-side is filled before right-side.
 2. A parent has a smaller value than any of it's children